Real-time Monocular Depth Estimation on Embedded Systems: Related Work

-Conversely, some works focus on finding the trade-off between accuracy and real-time performance.
-At first, Wofk et al. \cite{DBLP:conf/icra/WofkMYKS19} proposed the FastDepth, an efficient method assembled by a pre-trained MobileNetV2 \cite{DBLP:conf/cvpr/SandlerHZZC18} backbone with a lightweight decoder.
-Tu et al. \cite{DBLP:journals/tii/TuXLLXHY21} designed a similar architecture but further simplified the decoder.
-To increase inference speed, Wofk et al. \cite{DBLP:conf/icra/WofkMYKS19} and Tu et al. \cite{DBLP:journals/tii/TuXLLXHY21} compiled their models with TVM \cite{DBLP:conf/osdi/ChenMJZYSCWHCGK18}, and employed NetAdapt \cite{DBLP:conf/eccv/YangHCZGSSA18} and reinforcement learning algorithm \cite{DBLP:conf/eccv/HeLLWLH18} to reduce the model size, respectively.
-In the latest research, Rudolph et al. \cite{DBLP:conf/icra/0006DGNB22} proposed an efficient network, GuideDepth, conducted by a DDRNet-23-slim \cite{DBLP:journals/corr/abs-2101-06085} backbone and a lightweight decoder with guided upsampling block.
-GuideDepth compared with Wofk et al. \cite{DBLP:conf/icra/WofkMYKS19} and Tu et al. \cite{DBLP:journals/tii/TuXLLXHY21} in the condition without post-processing, and achieves the best result both in accuracy and inference speed on embedded platforms.
+Most recently, some studies aim to find a trade-off between accuracy and real-time performance.
+Initially, Wofk~et~al.~\cite{DBLP:conf/icra/WofkMYKS19} proposed FastDepth, an efficient method composed of a pre-trained MobileNetV2~\cite{DBLP:conf/cvpr/SandlerHZZC18} backbone with a lightweight decoder.
+To increase inference speed, Wofk~et~al.~\cite{DBLP:conf/icra/WofkMYKS19} and Tu~et~al.~\cite{DBLP:journals/tii/TuXLLXHY21} compiled their models with TVM~\cite{DBLP:conf/osdi/ChenMJZYSCWHCGK18}, and employed refine network or reinforcement learning algorithm to reduce model size, respectively.
+In the latest research, Rudolph~et~al.~\cite{DBLP:conf/icra/0006DGNB22} propose an efficient network, GuideDepth, composed of a DDRNet-23-slim~\cite{DBLP:journals/corr/abs-2101-06085} backbone and a lightweight decoder with a guided upsampling block.
+GuideDepth is compared with Wofk~et~al.~\cite{DBLP:conf/icra/WofkMYKS19} and Tu~et~al.~\cite{DBLP:journals/tii/TuXLLXHY21} in the condition without post-processing and achieves the best result in both accuracy and inference speed on embedded platforms.